SEMA Federal Legislative Priorities: 2014

 Low-Volume Motor Vehicle Manufacturing: SEMA supports legislation that would enable low volume car manufacturers to provide a range of specialty vehicles for customers nationwide.
-The “Low Volume Motor Vehicle Manufacturers Act” directs the National Highway Traffic Safety Administration (NHTSA) and the U.S. Environmental Protection Agency (EPA) to establish a regulatory structure covering limited-production vehicles (1,000 or fewer vehicles a year).
-The U.S. currently has just one system for regulating cars, which is designed for companies that mass-produce millions of cars.
-The low volume bill addresses the unique circumstances associated with limited production custom vehicles, which include replica street rods, customs and sports cars.
-These cars are primarily used in exhibitions, parades and occasional transportation.
-Vehicles included in this new program would meet current emissions standards by allowing a low volume producer to install an EPA-certified clean engine produced by another company.
-The vehicles could also incorporate alternative energy technology, encouraging green companies to build low-emission cars.
-SEMA is working to build a bipartisan coalition of lawmakers to co-sponsor and support this important job-creating legislation.
+HR 4013, The “Low Volume Motor Vehicle Manufacturers Act” directs the National Highway Traffic Safety Administration (NHTSA) and the U.S. Environmental Protection Agency (EPA) to establish a regulatory structure covering limited-production vehicles (1,000 or fewer vehicles a year).
+The U.S. does not have a separate process for certifying automobiles produced in limited numbers.
+The system is only designed to regulate companies that mass-produce millions of vehicles and the American consumer is unnecessarily restricted to a “one-size-fits-all” marketplace.
+H.R.
+4013 creates an alternative regulatory program for American companies that acknowledges the unique circumstances associated with limited production custom vehicles.

-Collector Car Appreciation Day: At the request of SEMA and its SEMA Action Network (SAN), U.S. Senators Jon Tester (D-MT) and Richard Burr (R-NC) co-sponsored Senate Resolution 452 designating July 13, 2012 as the Third Annual “Collector Car Appreciation Day.”
+Collector Car Appreciation Day: At the request of SEMA and the SEMA Action Network (SAN), U.S. Senators Jon Tester (D-MT) and Richard Burr (R-NC) co-sponsored Senate Resolution 153 designating July 12, 2013 as the Fourth Annual “Collector Car Appreciation Day.”
 To celebrate, enthusiasts across the country gathered to recognize the value in collecting and restoring historic and classic cars.
-With SEMA/SAN’s support, car clubs, enthusiast organizations, and affiliated businesses hosted more than 200 events in more than 40 states to commemorate the day.
+With SEMA/SAN’s support, car clubs, enthusiast organizations, and affiliated businesses hosted more than 200 events to commemorate the day.
 Events ranged from car cruises to small-business open houses and product giveaways.
-SEMA/SNA plans to partner with Senator Tester and Senator Burr again to introduce a similar resolution designating July 12, 2013 as the fourth annual national “Collector Car Appreciation Day.”
+SEMA/SAN plans to partner with Senator Tester and Senator Burr again to introduce a similar resolution designating July 11, 2014 as the fifth annual national “Collector Car Appreciation Day.”